Legal

 The short version (plain English)

-ClawVault is built so we can't read your sensitive data even if we wanted to.
+ClawVault is built so your sensitive data is encrypted with per-user access controls and access is tightly restricted.
 Your vault contents (passwords, IDs, payment info) are encrypted in Google Cloud Secret Manager with per-user IAM scoping.
 Our database stores references and labels — never the values.
 We don't sell, rent, or share your data with anyone for marketing.
 We keep the smallest amount of personal info needed to run the service.
 Here's the long version.

 1. Who runs ClawVault